-- 11.36 The delivery of this urban extension has transformational potential in enabling new housing development of 1,550 units, community facilities and new transport infrastructure to come forward in what is currently an area that contains significant pockets of high deprivation.
-Any housing development within the allocation will be required to make provision for recreation and affordable housing to meet the needs of the prospective residents in line with Local Plan policy requirements, across a range of housing types, sizes and tenures. - 11.37 The delivery of such a major opportunity will require significant investment in infrastructure if it is to be successful and sustainable.
+- 11.41 The delivery of this urban extension has transformational potential in enabling new housing development of 1,550 units, community facilities and new transport infrastructure to come forward in what is currently an area that contains significant pockets of high deprivation.
+Any housing development within the allocation will be required to make provision for recreation and affordable housing to meet the needs of the prospective residents in line with Local Plan policy requirements, across a range of housing types, sizes and tenures. - 11.42 The delivery of such a major opportunity will require significant investment in infrastructure if it is to be successful and sustainable.
 In particular, the allocation will need to benefit from a wide range of public transport improvements in order to promote sustainable travel and improve linkages to new employment opportunities at JPA1.1 Heywood/Pilsworth.
 This could potentially include Bus Rapid Transit linking Manchester City Centre to the Northern Gateway allocation.
 The allocation may also benefit from a potential Bus Rapid Transit or Metrolink extension to Middleton.
 Higher density development close to these corridors will help support the viability of new services.
-These public transport improvements will also need to be supported by safe and attractive walking and cycling routes to promote healthier and more sustainable shorter journeys to work. - 11.38 The development of a large-scale community such as this will require new facilities for residents such as shops, health facilities, community facilities and recreational areas.
+These public transport improvements will also need to be supported by safe and attractive walking and cycling routes to promote healthier and more sustainable shorter journeys to work. - 11.43 The development of a large-scale community such as this will require new facilities for residents such as shops, health facilities, community facilities and recreational areas.
 These will be provided in accessible locations within walking distance of homes.
-In addition, demand on school places will also increase and therefore investment in new facilities for primary and secondary education will be required. - 11.39 The semi-rural nature of this part of Greater Manchester and the character and setting of small villages such as Simister and Bowlee will be respected and will inform the layout, density and built form of development in these locations.
+In addition, demand on school places will also increase and therefore investment in new facilities for primary and secondary education will be required.

+- 11.44 The semi-rural nature of this part of Greater Manchester and the character and setting of small villages such as Simister and Bowlee will be respected and will inform the layout, density and built form of development in these locations.
 Areas of open land and green infrastructure will be incorporated to maintain the identities of these places, including the retention of historic field boundaries, routeways and woodlands where practical.
 The allocation also includes existing areas of biodiversity value, notably the streams and flushes at Bradley Hall Farm which form a Site of Biological Importance in the eastern part of the allocation.
-This SBI and other areas of identified biodiversity value should be taken fully into account in the masterplanning of the site.

-New paragraph - Where land is to be removed from the Green Belt, national guidance seeks compensatory improvements to the environmental quality and accessibility of remaining Green Belt land.
-Potential enhancement projects have been identified in the Stage 2 Greater Manchester Green Belt Study - Identification of Opportunities to Enhance the Beneficial use of the Greater Manchester Green Belt (2020).

-New paragraph - Remaining Green Belt boundaries are clearly defined by the M60 motorway to the south-west of the site.
-However, at present, the boundary of the Green Belt to the north-west of the site is less clearly defined and the development should incorporate measures to strengthen this to ensure that it comprises physical features that are readily recognisable and likely to be permanent.

-- 11.40 Delivery of the allocation should be guided by an appropriate flood risk and drainage strategy in accordance with Policy JP-S5 which ensures coordination between phases of development.
-Measures such as rainwater recycling, green roofs, water butts and permeable driveway surfaces should be considered to mitigate the impact of potential flood risk both within and beyond the site boundaries.
-As a green and blue infrastructure network will provide more sustainable options discharge surface water, only foul flows should connect with the public sewer. - 11.41 Traffic to and from the site is likely to include travel on the M62 which passes close to designated European sites and, as such, a project specific Habitats Regulation Assessment will be required for planning applications involving 1,000 or more sqm or 50 or more residential units.
+This SBI and other areas of identified biodiversity value should be taken fully into account in the masterplanning of the site. - 11.45 Where land is to be removed from the Green Belt, national guidance seeks compensatory improvements to the environmental quality and accessibility of remaining Green Belt land.
+Potential enhancement projects have been identified in the Stage 2 Greater Manchester Green Belt Study Identification of Opportunities to Enhance the Beneficial use of the Greater Manchester Green Belt (2020). - 11.46 Remaining Green Belt boundaries are clearly defined by the M60 motorway to the south-west of the site.
+However, at present, the boundary of the Green Belt to the north-west of the site is less clearly defined and the development should incorporate measures to strengthen this to ensure that it comprises physical features that are readily recognisable and likely to be permanent. - 11.47 Delivery of the allocation should be guided by an appropriate flood risk and drainage strategy in accordance with Policy JP-S4 which ensures coordination between phases of development.
+Measures such as rainwater recycling, green roofs, water butts and permeable driveway surfaces should be considered to mitigate the impact of potential flood risk both within and